Invasive plant classifications

-Invasive plants are categorised into one of the above four categories for each catchment region in Victoria.
+Invasive plants are categorised into 1 of these 4 categories for each catchment region in Victoria.

 State prohibited weeds

-They are to be eradicated from Victoria if possible or excluded from the State.
-The Victorian Government is responsible for their eradication, but under Section 70(1) of the CaLP Act, it may direct land owners to prevent their growth and spread.
+They are to be eradicated from Victoria if possible or excluded from the state.
+The Victorian Government is responsible for their eradication, but under section 70(1) of the CaLP Act, it can direct landowners to prevent their growth and spread.

-If you think you have purchased or seen a State prohibited weed, please contact the Customer Service Center on 136 186.
+Tell us if you think you've purchased or seen a state prohibited weed.
+Please contact the Customer Service Centre on 136 186.